 Continuing along, as light passes through the cornea, aqueous humor, and pupil, it finally gets to the lens which—based on how the brain views it—does the fine adjustments for both near and far focusing.
 Finally, the light flows through the vitreous humor (a jelly-like substance) and reaches the retina, en route to your brain.
 Unbelievable, right?!
 If that’s not enough, there’s another player here—the muscles in your eyeballs move them up, down, left, and right to allow you to look precisely at what you want to see.
 You can’t make this stuff up.

-If one of these things—the corona, the pupil, the aqueous humor, the iris, or other numerous parts of the eye—aren’t functioning, you can’t see.
+If one of these things—the cornea, the pupil, the aqueous humor, the iris, or other numerous parts of the eye—isn’t functioning, you can’t see.
 It’s really that simple.

 On top of that, having two eyes gives us the ability to see with binocular vision, providing us with amazing depth perception.
 As an example, you wouldn’t want to thread a needle with one eye open and one eye closed; it would end badly because your perception of depth and location requires two eyes to function properly.